cotarr/collab-frontend/README.md

 Disclaimer: Code used in the check function to obtain replacement access tokens was written for this demo.
 The code has not been robustly tested.

-# Example Security Suggestions

-During the course of this project, several security suggestions were discovered.
-Although not part of Oauth 2.0 specifically, security weaknesses can compromise sites that use oauth.
-The collab-frontend contains a second page at /suggestions.html where an example of input sanitization, csrf tokens, and content security policy were tried.
-The examples are explained on the page.
-You may find them intersting.